 1. First, I'm sure you've heard our spiel many times by now: our products are made with all natural ingredients handcrafted right on the farm.
 We have said it so much that I'm sure we mutter it under our breaths when we sleep at night.
 This statement though is one of the biggest reasons we got into the business of a lavender farm.
 We think it is so important to get away from harmful chemicals that harm us and the Earth.
 By switching to our all natural products, we take an important step forward in caring for the Earth together.

 2. Did you know our product packaging is 100% recyclable?
 Once you have finished using our product, simply wash out the packaging and toss it in your recycle bin.
 Both our aluminum and plastic bottles and sprayers are able to be recycled.
+When we ship, our cardboard boxes are obviously recyclable and the packing we use is bio-degradable.
+No styrofoam packing peanuts from us!
 This has always been an important value to us as we decided how to package our product.
-While we are not yet able to fully get away from plastic bottles, we are slightly comforted by the fact that our plastic can be reused in the future.
+While we are not yet able to fully get away from plastic bottles, we are comforted by the fact that our plastic can be reused in the future.

 3. Have you seen our vegetable garden?
 If not, that's okay.
 We haven't really seen it much lately either.
 Last year our garden was totally flooded out and we weren't able to get anything from it.
 In 2019, though, we saw an amazing year for our garden.
 We grow several different kinds of vegetables and herbs that we get to use for our own meals and give to local food pantries.
 Our garden, like the rest of our farm, never sees chemicals on it and is always cared for by hand.
 We are grateful for our local farmers who feed us year round, but we also know the negative side effects to some commonly accepted farming practices.
 We do not like the use of chemicals or processing in our food and know that, while a shelf life is important in our current supply chain, clean and healthy food is more important.
 So, we have our own garden to do our part in minimizing the need for us to add demand to that system.